balazs-bamer/UDBGraph/README.md

 #### Payload filtering

 Edges of a node and neighbouring nodes of a node can be retrieved by one operation.
 This can involve an arbitrary user-defined filtering on the payload by subclassing the *Filter* class.
 The predefined *PayloadTypeFilter* class is useful for filtering only the payload types.
 It also incorporates a chache for payload types to ease usage.

+#### Payloads in transactions

+It is possible to preserve a node or edge after a transaction together with its payload and attach it to an other transaction.
+During attach, there are two possibilities regarding the payload:
+* Preserve it.
+It may have important changes in the application. (default)
+* Read it from disc, because the disc contents ar einteresting now.

+A payload may be changed during the transaction by the application.
+For read-only transactions, this is not interesting.
+For read-write ones, a commit writes it to disc.
+An abort of read-write transactions has two possibilities:
+* Keep the payload as is (default).
+* Revert it to the value at the transaction beginning.
+This behavour can be set on individual elems or on the whole transaction.

 ### Operations and inner status management